A rich past, a bright future

 Linked by history

 The past is the common thread that unites us all.
 Huber Advanced Materials combines the strengths of J.M.
-Huber Corporation Martinswerk and Magnifin.
+Huber Corporation, Martinswerk GmbH and Magnifin Magnesiaprodukte GmbH & Co KG.
 The result is excellence in halogen-free fire retardant additives, specialty aluminas, organic matting agents and carriers, and thermal management solutions.

 Thanks to our history, we are able to leverage our unique technical expertise in an array of innovative products using the most advanced technologies.
 Our unsurpassed track record of customer focus and technical know-how will help us continue meeting the dynamic needs of people around the globe in the future.